 Shanklish is a Lebanese and Syrian blue cheese made from sheep or cow's milk.
-The cheese is mostly popular in coastal and mountainous areas especially around Tartous and Homs and the adjoining northern Lebanese region of Akkar.
+The cheese is popular in coastal and mountainous areas, especially around Tartous and Homs and the adjoining northern Lebanese region of Akkar.

-Making Shanklish is very complex process, which requires the separation of butter from yogurt.
-The skimmed yogurt called Shenineh is curdled to form Arisheh, a delicate crumbly white cheese.
+Making Shanklish is a very complex process, which requires the separation of butter from yoghurt.
+The skimmed yoghurt called Shenineh is curdled to form Arisheh, a delicate, crumbly white cheese.
 The cheese is then rolled into tennis size balls and dried in the sun for a week.
 It is then placed in airtight jars and left to mature in the dark.
-As they age, the cheese develops mould layer on the surface.
-Later, the Shanklish balls are rinsed to remove off the mould and coated in dried zaatar or thyme.
-To make spicy Shanklish, spices such as aniseed and chilli is mixed in before the cheese is rolled into balls.
+As they age, the cheese develops a layer on the surface.
+Later, the Shanklish balls are rinsed to remove the mould and coated in dried zaatar or thyme.
+For making spicy Shanklish, spices such as aniseed and chilli are mixed in before the cheese is rolled into balls.

 Fresh Shanklish has a soft texture with a mild taste, while those dried and aged for a longer period are pungent in odour.
 Cheese found around Tartus and Akkar is more delicious.